From this article, you will learn how to create a PDF document from a template and electronically sign it using DocuSign.

 To see how the resulting document will look, you can test your template.
 For that, click the Test template button.

-You will see the dialog where you can fill in the auto-generated testing form.
+You will see a window where you can fill in the auto-generated testing form.
 Form fields are created based on tokens from your document template.
 You can adjust the look of the testing form by changing token types.

 Once you’ve tested the template, press Save&Next to proceed further - to the Settings substep.

-• Switch the Template mode to Active.
+Switch the Template mode to Production.
 It will remove a Plumsail watermark from the resulting document.

 After you have pressed Save&Next, you’ll be offered to add a delivery - a way where to save or send resulting documents.
 Select the DocuSign delivery to send the ready contract to DocuSign for signing.